rondolab/HOPS/README.md

 ### Reference

 Daniel Jordan*, Marie Verbanck* and Ron Do.
 HOPS: a quantitative score reveals pervasive horizontal pleiotropy in human genetic variation is driven by extreme polygenicity of human traits and diseases.
-Genome Biol 20, 222 (2019).
+Genome Biology 20, 222 (2019).

 <https://doi.org/10.1186/s13059-019-1844-7>